TOP 10 Factors Affecting Container Shipping Rates

 5. Extra Charges

-While many of these expenses are beyond the sender’s control, there are steps you can take to minimize the risks.
-First and foremost, it’s crucial to ensure that your shipping documents are accurate and submitted on time.
-Even minor errors in your paperwork can lead to customs inspections, which may delay your shipment.
-This can occur at both the origin and destination points, so double-checking your documents can reduce the likelihood of expensive inspections.
+While most of these are out of the sender’s hands, there are ways you can at least minimize the risks.
+First and foremost, you will want to make sure your shipping documents are complete and submitted in a timely manner.
+The fewer mistakes on your paperwork, the lesser the chance that your shipment is chosen for customs inspection, which will delay your delivery.
+This can occur at both ends, either the origin or destination side, so double-checking the documents can eliminate any chance of pricey inspections.

 High Shipping Demand